RedisLabs/redislabs-docs/content/embeds/supported-platforms-embed.md

 ### Upgrade RHEL when using modules

 RHEL 7 clusters cannot be directly upgraded to RHEL 8 when hosting databases using modules.
-Due to binary differences in modules between the two operating systems, you cannot directly update RHEL 7 clusters to RHEL 8 when those clusters host databases using modules.
+This is due to binary differences in modules between the two operating systems.
 Instead, you need to create a new cluster on RHEL 8 and then migrate existing data from your RHEL 7 cluster.
 This does not apply to clusters that do not use modules.

 This limitation is fixed for clusters using Redis Enterprise Software version 7.2.4 and later.